Financial Aid Checklist

 • Sign up through the Payment Center for our refund process.
 It is the quickest, safest, and easiest way to get your refund.
 To learn how to expedite the receipt of your refund, contact the Student Billing Office.

-• Your financial aid awards will not be disbursed to your student account until after the schedule adjustment period has ended. (if all steps have been completed).
+• Financial Aid Awards will not be disbursed to your student account until after the schedule adjustment period has ended.
+(If all steps have been completed).

 • If there are excess student aid funds after the tuition bill is paid in full, you will receive a refund.
 Direct deposit expedites the refund process.